-Once the plugin is installed, the previous Blocksy menu item gets replaced with another one below the Dashboard item.
+Once the plugin is installed, the previous Blocksy menu item gets replaced with the main menu item – Blocksy – below the Dashboard.

 Under the Starter Sites tab, you can find a collection of pre-made templates.
 The collection may not be that diverse as Astra’s or OceanWP’s.
 There are only thirteen of them currently.
 However, each of them is well-made with a focus on quality designs.

 As a theme that revolves around WordPress Blocks, most of these starter sites are Gutenberg-compatible.
 So you can easily customize them without relying on any third-party page builders.